 There is no limit to the number of slots.
 SWAN™ has been already successfully tested for array up to 20K slots.

 Q. Are both internal and external mutual coupling terms taken into account?

 Yes, both internal and external mutual coupling terms are included.
 You can account for all couplings or you can window the mutual coupling terms around each considered element with a user-defined window size (for extremely large array this may speed up the calculation, though the software is extremely fast and usually this is not a real issue).

-Q. Are both resonant and travelling wave arrays possible?
+Q. Are both resonant and traveling wave arrays possible?

 Yes.
-Both types of arrays can be deisgned in SWAN™.
+Both types of arrays can be designed in SWAN™.

 Q. Are feeding waveguides (series excitation) included?